 General Preparations & Information

-- Planning When to Arrive in August.
-Most new graduate students arrive and secure housing in late July or between August 1 and 15.
-Plan to be settled in New Haven by the weekend of August 16-18.
-Required 2019 Graduate School Orientation begins Monday, August 19
+- When to Arrive in Summer: Most new Graduate School students arrive and secure housing beginning in late July or between August 1 and 15.
+Plan to be settled in New Haven by the weekend of August 21-23.
+Required 2020 Graduate School Orientation begins Monday, August 24.

 - Getting to New Haven.
 Find directions for air and ground travel at Yale Transportation Options pages